IrishPrime/dotfiles/README.md

 The included `.profile` and `panel_options` files will almost certainly need to be edited.

+Additionally, `.profile` will source `.profile.local` if it exists.
+This file is not part of this repository, but can be used to set environment variables which are unique to the workstation and too sensitive to place in version control.

 ## Branching

 Create a new branch for each system running these settings.
 Merge the `master`